MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nf-shobjidl-iaccessibilitydockingservice-undockwindow.md

 </dl>
 </td>
 <td width="60%">
-The window is not docked.
+The specified window is not docked.

 </td>
 </tr>